“Learning and growing together”

 Co-opted Governor – Term of Office (25.03.16 – 24.03.20) – Staffing and Curriculum Sub-Committee; Elected by Governing Body of Pitcheroak School

 I was born in the West Midlands and grew up in Kinver in South Staffs.
 I have a degree in French, and am qualified post graduate in primary teaching since 2008.
-My degree course involved a year spent in France and I also taught in Belgium as part of my PGCE.
+My degree course involved a year in France and I also taught in Belgium as part of my PGCE.
 I am happily married to a builder and electrician Tim, and we live in Redditch with my English bull terrier dog Charlie.
 Outside of work I enjoy cycling, walking and painting.

-After successfully teaching in mainstream primary setting for 3 years, I decided to make the move to Pitcheroak School in April 2011 after being involved in the ‘Numbers Count’ programme in mainstream education.
+After successfully teaching in mainstream primary for three years, I decided to make the move to Pitcheroak School in April 2011 after being involved in the ‘Numbers Count’ programme in mainstream education.
 I have taught in both Key Stage 2 and 3 since starting in 2011.
 I had subject leadership of history and geography for a few years and I am now head of maths.
 During my time here I have had many wonderful experiences in my teaching practice and I am enjoying working with the Governors and Head of School to contribute to the work of the governing body.

 Parent Governor – Term of Office (12.10.18 – 11.10.22) – Finance and Premises Sub-Committee; Elected by Parents and Carers of Pitcheroak School